BishopFox/sliver/client/command/extensions/README.md

 Allows to load and execute 3rd party extensions.

-Extensions must be loaded from a directory with the following architecture:
+Extensions directory structures can be relative, however in the root of the directory or .tar.gz there must be a `extension.json` or a `alias.json` file.
+All paths are relative to the manifest/root directory, parent directories are not allowed.
+Only files listed in the manifest are copied, any other files will be ignored.

 ```shell
 /path/to/extension/folder/